Close

 Confirm pipe diameter, normal flow rate, and min/max flow.
 Select meters with a suitable turndown ratio.

-Define operating temperature range to choose proper lining, electrodes, and sensor materials.
+Define the operating temperature range to choose proper lining, electrodes, and sensor materials.

 Custody transfer: High-precision flow meters